RobertPrentner/robertprentner.github.io/_pages/about.md

 Our molecular nature, consciousness, and AI.

-Robert is an interdisciplinary scientist and philosopher working the fields of consciousness research and artificial intelligence.
+Robert is an interdisciplinary scientist and philosopher working the fields of consciousness research and postbiological intelligence.
 He received a doctorate in physical chemistry in 2013 and a doctorate in philosophy in 2017 from [ETH Zürich](https://www.ethz.ch/).
 His [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 4.

 <!-- Email: linchen.dr [at] gmail [dot] com -->